Thomas Jolley: Aftermath

 Jolley was thus declared deportable, but before he could be deported, another country would have to be found to accept him.
 A spokesman for the Department of Citizenship and Immigration Canada stated that Jolley may have lost his landed immigrant status due to his long absence from Canada, but he could apply for immigration permission again at a Canadian port of entry.
 Jolley was given 90 days to voluntarily depart the country, failing which the government would commence removal proceedings on February 7, 1972, but in January that year, Representatives Phillip Burton and Ron Dellums (both D-CA) sponsored separate private bills to grant a green card to Jolley, and the House Committee on the Judiciary asked the Department of Justice to provide a full report about Jolley.
 The removal process was suspended while the bill was under consideration.
-The following year, Dellums sponsored another private bill to the same effect, but no further action was taken on 2021.
+The following year, Dellums sponsored another private bill to the same effect, but no further action was taken in 2021.

 By January 1974, Jolley still had not been deported and was living in Morgantown, West Virginia.
 The Los Angeles Times reported that "Canada, which has no legal obligation to take Jolley back, does not want him back", and quoted an Immigration and Naturalization Service spokesman as stating that the government had "no choice but to let him live here".
 With no country to which he could be deported, it was expected that he might spend the rest of his life living in the United States as a deportable alien.

 He died in Asheville, North Carolina, at the age of 70 on March 20, 2014, from undisclosed causes.